38 Eastwood Drive, Suite 401

 When compared to traditional advertising’s effectiveness, many companies along with P&G are discovering that digital-only advertising simply falls short.
 Here are just a few reasons why this is true:

 A popular reason given for an all-digital ad campaign is “Everyone is online these days.”
 However, that’s not entirely true.
 While it is true that more people are online than ever before, there remains a large sector that is not, particularly people in smaller towns and rural communities who may not have easy online access.
-Plus, older generations who are not comfortable using newer technology.
+Plus, older generations are not comfortable using newer technology.

 These demographics tend to rely more on traditional advertising mediums, such as newspapers and television.
-Solely using digital marketing means that a company may not only fail to reach a whole group of potential customers, but they also risk alienating them.
+Solely using digital marketing means that a company may not only fail to reach a whole group of potential customers but also risk alienating them.
 That’s why it is so important to use all advertising tools available – both traditional and digital.

 Companies are finding that pouring all of their ad money into online platforms, such as social media, can be quite expensive.
 The competition from too many businesses can drive up costs alone.
 Basically, they’re fighting and paying for expensive ad space that will most likely not even be noticed due to over-saturation.
 Also, some people dismiss traditional advertising because it’s not “trackable” like online advertising.